NatronGitHub/Natron/INSTALL_WINDOWS.md

 You'll find installation instructions in the README of both these repositories.
 Both openfx-misc and openfx-io have submodules as well.

-Plugins must be installed in /usr/OFX/Plugins on Linux Or in a directory named "Plugins" located in the parent directory where the binary lies, e.g:
+Plugins must be installed in /usr/OFX/Plugins on Linux Or in a directory named "Plugins" located in the parent directory where the binary lies, e.g.:

     bin/